Global Mobility

 Investment-Based & Financially Independent Residence

-Key requirements: proven means, private healthcare coverage, and a clean documentation profile.
+Applicants must demonstrate stable financial resources, private healthcare coverage and a clean documentation profile.

 Students & Post-Study Options

-Who it fits: graduates who have completed recognised higher education studies in Spain and wish to remain in the country to secure employment aligned with their qualification or to develop a professional project.
+Graduates who have completed recognised higher education studies in Spain may apply for a job-seeker permit allowing them to remain in the country to secure employment or develop a professional project.

-Unlike a standard student stay, which is classified as a temporary “stay”, this permit is considered a residence authorisation.
-This distinction is important, as residence time counts differently when assessing eligibility for long-term residence.
+Unlike a student stay, this authorisation is classified as residence and therefore contributes differently when calculating eligibility for long-term residence.

 Family-Based Residence